smyleeface/LambdaSharpTool/Docs/ModuleFile.md

 <dl>
 <dt><tt>Api</tt></dt>
 <dd>
 The <tt>Api</tt> attribute specifies the HTTP method and resource path that is mapped to the Lambda function.
 The notation is <nobr><code>METHOD /resource/subresource/{param}</code></nobr>.
-The API Gateway instance, the API Gateway resources, and the API Gateway methods are automatically created for the deployment when an API Gateway source is used.
+The API Gateway instance, the API Gateway resources, and the API Gateway methods are automatically created for the module when an API Gateway source is used.

 <i>Required</i>: Yes